1941

 A gangster known only as The Boss controls the parole board of Gotham State Prison.
 The Boss’ inside man, lifer inmate Slink Daniels, offers his cellmates the opportunity to be free if they devote their criminal talents to the Boss on the outside.
 Hood Chick Miller accepts the offer in order to get out of jail, but refuses to pay up to the Boss on the outside.
 The Boss’ gang marches Miller to the wharf to execute him, but luckily the Dynamic Duo is on patrol and they save Miller.
 However, Miller is wounded and passes out.
 After saving the comatose Miller from the Boss’ gang yet again, this time at the hospital, Batman decides to go undercover in prison as Daniels’ cellmate.
 To do this, Batman sleeping gas bombs the prison, kidnaps Daniels’ cellmate and switches places with him.
 Eventually, the undercover Batman is offered the Daniels deal and is paroled—we must assume he is in jail for at least a couple weeks—before being released.
 Batman finally gets to meet the Boss and when he does, he unmasks and attacks.
 However, Batman gets his ass kicked by the gang and Robin winds up getting kidnapped!
 By the time the Dark Knight regains his wits, Robin is stuck in the middle of a gunfight between the Boss’ thugs and the GCPD.
 The Caped Crusader charges into the fray, saves Robin, and sees the Boss plummet down an open elevator shaft to his death.

-Bruce attends a shareholders meeting for a clock company that he has stock in.[3]
+Bruce attends a shareholders meeting for a clock company in which he holds significant stock.[3]
 After the meeting, Bruce and a few of the other shareholders—Keating, Atkins, and Henry Decker—visit the eccentric clockmaker Mr. Brock, called Father Time because of his love of clocks, bizarre clothes, and desire to see all those who “kill time” dead and buried.
 When two of the stockholders are mysteriously murdered in their homes, Bruce and Commissioner Gordon investigate.
 Bruce discovers that clocks have been placed in their homes—one that emitted a fatal gas and another that shot a poison dart.
 Bruce immediately rushes home just in time to snatch a clock that has been mailed to Wayne Manor out of Dick’s hands.
 Bruce tosses it out the window and it explodes.
 Batman goes to confront the obvious suspect, Mr. Brock, only to learn that the old man has been manipulated into becoming the murderous super-villain known as The Clock Maker by Atkins, hoping to eliminate his fellow shareholders to take over the company.
 Atkins actually manages to beat up Batman and tie him up.
 However, the Clock Maker, upset that he has been used as a pawn, kills Atkins with a scythe.
 Invigorated by all the homicides, the Clock Maker decides to blow up half of Gotham with a cache of nitro glycerine and TNT.
-Robin is able to free Batman, and the Dynamic Duo stops the bomb from detonating and causes the Clock Maker to fall to his death from the top of a skyscraper clock tower.
+Robin is able to free Batman, and the Dynamic Duo stops the bomb from detonating.
+Robin causes the Clock Maker to fall to his death from the top of a skyscraper clock tower.
+(Depending on your perspective here, Robin has just violated the Dynamic Duo’s no killing rule, albeit inadvertently/in self-defense.
+Either way, we can imagine Batman chewing him out for this.)

 When Linda Page’s father, the Texas oil tycoon Tom Page, is threatened by his partner, Graham Masters, Bruce and Dick take a long drive down to Texas.
 Bruce (as Bruce) shows up and starts beating up Masters’ goon squad.
 While Bruce is wailing on the gang, Masters kidnaps Tom and Linda, who has just arrived from Gotham.
 Batman and Robin suit up and chase down Masters and his henchmen.
+There’s a scene where a hood tries to push batman off the top of a tall oil derrick using a pole, but Batman grabs his pole and he falls.
+(It’s not made clear if the guy survives, but since this is definitely after Batman has made his vow to never take another life, we must assume the guy survives.
+This is likely Bill Finger’s narrative intention, no matter how sloppy it comes across on the page.)
 While Batman fights off the thugs and saves the Pages, Robin struggles with Masters, who winds up shooting himself to death accidentally.
-Afterward, Linda refuses a ride home with Bruce, who claims he was sleeping during the whole affair.
+(Unlike the aforementioned oil derrick affair, there’s no way to spin this one.
+Robin has definitely yet again violated the no killing rule, albeit in self-defense.
+We can imagine Batman chewing him out big-time for this misstep, especially so close after the shady death of the Clock Maker.
+Suffice to say, Robin will never kill again—aside from upcoming government-sanctioned WWII missions.)
+With the case wrapped, Linda refuses a ride home with Bruce, who claims he was sleeping during the whole affair.
 Linda exclaims her wish that Bruce be more like Batman for a change.

 When three GCPD cops are killed by gangster Fancy Dan, including veteran Officer Kelly, Kelly’s rookie cop son decides to walk the beat in Dan’s territory in order to get revenge.
 On Officer Jimmy Kelly‘s first day on the job, he is assisted in saving a young girl from being hit by a drunk driver who happens to be a member of Dan’s gang.
 Much to surprise of Batman and Jimmy, the drunk driver is set free by a local alderman named Judge Skigg.
 The Dark Knight quickly learns that Skigg is on Dan’s payroll.
 Batman, Robin, and Jimmy beat up some of Dan’s men and learn that Dan and Skigg have put the fix on the heavyweight boxing title fight that is to occur later that night.
 Batman goes to the arena, knocks out the champ—who was going to take a dive—and replaces him in the fight.
 A bare-chested Dark Knight enters the ring and asks the crowd if they want to see him substitute.
 The crowd roars in approval and the Caped Crusader TKOs the crooked challenger in the first round.
 When Dan and his gang steal the gate receipts from the arena, Batman and Robin chase after him, but Batman is captured and left to die in a burning apartment building.
 While Batman frees himself, recovers the money, and saves a baby, Robin and Jimmy fight Dan and his henchmen.
 Jimmy winds up getting his revenge by shooting them all and Skigg goes to jail.